 Essentia Health held its monthly Healthy Communities Meeting in Virginia last week.
-St. Louis County Public Health Educator Raymond Jobe hosted the session, and he's pictured here speaking to significantly cut funding for things like healthy meals for children and seniors, as well as community mental mental healthcare services.
+St. Louis County Public Health Educator Raymond Jobe hosted the session, and he's pictured here speaking about their action plan for 2018.
+Attendees expressed their concerns the GOP tax bill that threatens to significantly cut funding for things like healthy meals for children and seniors, as well as community mental mental healthcare services.
 Nolan Congressional Field Representative Jordan Metsa snapped this photo from the audience.